rwx-research/mint-leaves/aws/assume-role/README.md

 ## Upgrading from v1.X.X

 In v1.X.X the AWS OIDC token was provided as a leaf parameter.
-Starting in version 2, the AWS OIDC token is provided to tasks that use the assume role leaf task as an environment variable (default: `AWS_OIDC_TOKEN`).
+Starting in version 2, the AWS OIDC token is provided to tasks that use the assume role leaf task as an environment variable (by default `AWS_OIDC_TOKEN`).

+With this change, the task will run the role assumption as a before hook.
 As a result of this, upon retrying a task, a new token will be used, preventing the incidental use of expired credentials.

 ### Assuming a Role